rediche/rediche.stream/content/articles/what-is-alliances-and-world-restructuring.md

 ## Conclusion

-Alliances is going to be the biggest update we have ever seen in World vs. World because it fundamentally changes how teams are made and thereby how matchmaking happens.
+Alliances is going to be one of the biggest update we have ever seen in World vs. World because it fundamentally changes how teams are made and thereby how matchmaking happens.
 And it shapes a future for World vs. World that looks brighter than ever.

 One of the biggest wins from my side is that whenever new players come to the game, they can join a guild and not have to worry about transferring to play with them in World vs. World.
 With this system, players are encouraged to organize themselves before a population balance takes place, not after, which I hope is going to bring a lot more fun matches in the future.